RagnarB83/ash-documentation/docs/ash_program_philosophy.rst

   energy = Singlepoint(fragment=H2O, theory=orcacalc)

 Methods inside classes should typically **never** be called by the user and instead there should be a function available for carrying out such functionality.
-This creates a simpler scripting environment for users who are not used to OO-programming.
+This creates a simpler scripting environment for users who are not used to object orientation.
 If a class is needed for improved flexibility for a new type of job, a wrapper function should be provided for the user.

-- *ASH should be easy to install*

-Currently the Julia dependency is causing complications due to PyJulia problems.
-Will be revisited.

 - *The list of dependencies should be kept to a minimum.*

-ASH works via interfaces to various high-quality QM, MM programs, optimizer program etc. whose functionality  can not be easily replicated.
+ASH works via interfaces to various high-quality QM, MM programs, optimizer program etc. that have functionaly that can not be easily replicated.
 However, otherwise the philosophy is to keep dependencies to a minimum to avoid future problems and make the ASH installation process as simple as possible.
 Unnecessary Python libraries outside the standard library are not used unless unavoidable.

+- *ASH should be easy to install*

+This is work in progress.
+Currently the conda-forge route (for almost everything) seems to be the easiest for maintaining the Python, OpenMM and Julia dependencies.

+- *Ideally nothing should require compilation*

+By using Julia we can do just-in-time-compilation for routines that need to be written in a compiled language.
+We should avoid Fortran/C code that requires compilation.